-In order to be able to send E-Mail notifications mail server configuration must be introduced in the Manage Jenkins page, E-mail Notification section.
+In order to be able to send E-Mail notifications mail server configuration must be introduced in the Manage Jenkins page, Configure System > E-mail Notification section.
 Available options are:

 There are some advanced options as well:

 SMTP Port: Port number for the mail server.
-Leave it empty to use the default port for the protocol (465 if using SSL, 25 if not).
+Leave it empty to use the default port for the protocol (

 In order to test the configuration, you can check the Test configuration by sending test e-mail checkbox, provide a destination address at the Test e-mail recipient field and clicking the Test configuration button.

 E-Mail notifications are configured in jobs by adding an E-mail notification Post-build Action.
 If configured, Jenkins will send out an e-mail to the specified recipients when a certain important event occurs: